architect/arc.codes/src/shared/en/aws/quickstart-arc-project-layout.md

 └── package.json
 ```

 The generated code was also immediately deployed to the built-in `staging` environment.
-Subsequent edits to the local code are deployed by running `npm run deploy`.
+Subsequent edits to the local code are deployed by running `npx deploy`.

 Happy with staging?
-Ship a release to production by running `ARC_DEPLOY=production npm run deploy`.
+Ship a release to production by running `ARC_DEPLOY=production npx deploy`.

-Time to celebrate! &#x26c5;
+Time to celebrate! ✨

 ## Next: [Learn how to work locally](/guides/offline)